Lead-time & Latest News Page

 Warning:

-I have heard many cases where other gutter contractors had claimed to have a lower price per foot than us, but for some reason there bids had still come in hundreds and even thousands more than mine.
-This shows how they make up for it by inflating the calculated measure of gutter parts needed for your house, so beware of shady contractors.
-This process should help save you from being taken by those unethical gutter contractors.
-One of the local No-clog gutter competitors had submitted a bid for aluminum parts to a recent client (late 2006) that was over $1k above the cost of my bid for copper gutters with every advantage I offer (I have proof).
-Keep in mind that copper cost me over 7 times the cost of aluminum parts.
-I may have the last name (Rich), but who do you think is looking to get rich fast here?
+I have heard many cases where other gutter contractors claimed to have a lower price per foot than mine, but some how their bid still came in hundreds, and even thousands more.
+The largest spread between my bid and another gutter contractor for copper gutters was $14,000.
+No joke.
+This shows how they make up for it by inflating the calculated measure of gutter parts needed for your house, so beware of shady Gutter Contractors.
+This process should help save you from being taken by those unethical Salesmen.
+The local Leaf Guard Gutter franchise commonly submits bids for just aluminum parts that are over $1k above the cost of my bid for copper gutters w/No-clog options I offer (I have proof).
+Keep in mind that copper cost me over 6 times more than aluminum parts.
+I may have the last name (Rich), but who do you think is looking to get rich fast here with their cheap shoddy workmanship?
+(I have physical proof)

 On-line Estimates: